farhan-nahid/farhan-nahid/README.md

 ### Glad to see you here! :octocat:

 > I'm a **Front End Web Developer**.
 An enthusiast of technology always enjoys coding, likes to solve programming problems.
 I am interested in thinking/developing web-related modules or functionality and always try to find new ideas.
-I have eight months of experience in Web Design and Development.
 I live in Dhaka, Bangladesh.
-I am currently studying at Chandpur Polytechnic Institute, in Computer Technology.
+I am currently studying at Northern University, Bangladesh in Computer Science and Engineering.
 In the tech community, I try to help people by sharing my knowledge.
 I love to read tech-related articles & play video games during my free time.

 ---